jasmine789/Machine-Learning-Image-Processsing-ResultsDemo/README.md

 # Machine Learning in Image Processing

-·    PR1: Implement Back-propagation algorithm to recognize hard-written digits from 0-9.
+· PR1: Implement a Back-propagation algorithm to recognize hand-written digits from 0-9.

-·    PR2: Recognizing hard-written digits from 0-9 using Convolutional Neural Network (CNN) and PyTorch.
+· PR2: Recognizing hand-written digits from 0-9 using Convolutional Neural Network (CNN) and PyTorch.
 · PR3: Bird species Classification using VGG-16 and ResNet18.
 · PR4: Image denoising with DnCNN, U-net like CNNs and U-net like CNNs with dilated convolutions.

-·    Group Project: Image Captioning with CNN as encoder and RNN as decoder
+· Group Project: Image Captioning with CNN as encoder and RNN as a decoder

 ## PR1: Back-propagation using MNIST dataset

 This assignment focuses on multiclass classification on the MNIST Dataset.
-I implement a simple neural Network and backpropagation algorithm.
+I implement a simple Neural Network and backpropagation algorithm.
 The MNIST Dataset consists of labeled images of handwritten digits from 0 to 9.
 Each image is 28 by 28 pixels (784 pixels).
-In this project, I implement a shallow neural network with a single hidden layer and ReLU as activation function.
-The output layer uses Softmax as activation function.
-There are 64 neurons in hidden layer and 10 neurons in output layer.
+In this project, I implement a shallow neural network with a single hidden layer and ReLU as an activation function.
+The output layer uses Softmax as an activation function.
+There are 64 neurons in the hidden layer and 10 neurons in the output layer.

-The classification accuray is around 95.52%.
+The classification accuracy is around 95.52%.